Pygmy corydoras

-Corydoras pygmaeus, or the pygmy corydoras or pygmy catfish is a tropical and freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
-It originates in tropical inland waters in South America, and is found in the Madeira River basin in Brazil.
+The pygmy corydoras or pygmy catfish (Gastrodermus pygmaeus) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armored catfishes.
+This catfish is found in the Madeira River basin in Brazil.

 Taxonomy

 The first scientific description of the pygmy corydoras was published in 1966 by German biologist and physician Joachim Knaack, in Aquarien und Terrarien-Zeitschrift.
 One specimen was designated the holotype and one additional specimen was collected as a paratype.
-The scientific name uses the Latin word pygmaeus, meaning dwarf or pygmy.
+The scientific name uses the Latin word pygmaeus, meaning "dwarf" or "pygmy".

-A species of Corydoras with a similar appearance, Corydoras hastatus was described in the 1880s, and many specimens that were described as Corydoras hastatus between the 1920s and 1950s were subsequently found to be misidentified specimens of the pygmy corydoras.
+A species of Corydoras with a similar appearance, Corydoras hastatus, was described in the 1880s, and many specimens that were described as Corydoras hastatus between the 1920s and 1950s were subsequently found to be misidentified specimens of the pygmy corydoras.
 In older literature, the pygmy corydoras is frequently mislabeled due to Corydoras hastatus being the only miniature Corydoras species known at the time.